AwalaApp/network-website/way.md

    Examples of battles worth fighting include:

    - Collaborating with parties with whom we share a goal but not necessarily other goals.
    - Delivering solutions that are [just barely good enough](http://agilemodeling.com/essays/barelyGoodEnough.html).
-Plausible solutions become effective by partially solving the problem at the earliest opportunity, and then gradually evolving into a more general solution.

    In other words: Pragmatism is an imperative, but not a licence for unethical action or inaction.
 1. **Necessity and convenience drive large-scale changes; ideology alone doesn't**.
 The only way to reach mass adoption is to give people and organisations a convenient solution to their problems, not an ideological reason to use a solution.